Russia hits key infrastructure with missiles across Ukraine

 Russia fired 69 missiles at energy facilities and Ukrainian forces shot down 54, Ukrainian military chief Gen. Valerii Zaluzhnyi said.
-Local officials said attacks killed at least two people around Kharkiv, Ukraine’s second-largest city.
-The strikes also wounded at least six people across the country, although the toll of the attacks was growing as officials assessed the day's events.
+Officials said attacks killed at least two people around Kharkiv, Ukraine's second-largest city.
+The strikes also wounded at least seven people across the country, although the toll of the attacks was growing as officials assessed the day's events.

 Russia dispatched explosive drones to selected regions overnight before broadening the barrage with air and sea-based missiles, the Ukrainian air force said.
 Air-raid sirens rang out across the country, and the military activated air-defense systems in Kyiv, the regional administration said.